 In Christ, we don’t have to worry about losing our salvation when we go through periods of failures.
 The truth is, while we are clothed in this flesh, we all fail and “fall into” the snare of sin at times—but it is impossible for a believer to “fall out” of salvation.

 Nor does the Lord want us to doubt whether we have done, or will do, “enough” throughout our lifetime to maintain salvation.
-We didn’t deserve salvation to begin with.
+We didn’t merit salvation to begin with.
 It was a gift of God, paid for through the work of Christ.
-Salvation is in Christ’s hands, and only made available to us by His sacrificial death at Calvary.
+Salvation is in Christ’s hands, and made available to us through His sacrificial death at Calvary.

 Jesus Christ paid it all.
 “It is finished.”
 In Christ alone, we are saved through grace by faith.
 Our salvation is solely in His hands and the Lord wants us know for certain that we have eternal life.